chizuo/Calculator/README.md

 # Calculator
-Just a simple calculator application using html, css, and javascript.
+Just a simple calculator application built by using html, css, and javascript.